rl-institut/WAM/CONTRIBUTING.md

 0. Create [an issue](https://help.github.com/en/articles/creating-an-issue) on the github repository, describing the problem you will then address with your feature/fix.
 This is an important step as it forces one to think about the issue (to describe an issue to others, one has to think it through first).

-1. Create a separate branch from `dev` to work on :
+1. Create a separate branch from `dev`, to work on
 ```bash
 git checkout -b myfeature dev
 ```